GoktugYmsk/fly-ticket-booking-challenge/README.md

 # Flight Ticket Booking Project README

 ## Project Overview

-The Flight Ticket Booking project is a full-stack application that allows users to book flight tickets.
-It provides a user-friendly web interface for customers to search for flights, also view available options, and make reservations.
-The backend is built using ASP.NET Core API, and the data is stored in a PostgreSQL database, and both of them deployed on Amazon Web Services (AWS).
+The Flight Ticket Booking project is a full-stack application that enables users to purchase flight tickets with ease.
+This application provides a user-friendly web interface, allowing customers to search for available flights, view detailed options, and make reservations.
+The backend of the application is built using ASP.NET Core API, and flight data is securely stored in a PostgreSQL database deployed on Amazon Web Services (AWS).

+### Key Features

+- User-friendly flight ticket search and reservation system.
+- Listing and detailed display of available flight options.
+- Seamless integration with external applications via the API.

+### Technologies and Tools

+- Frontend: HTML, SCSS, SASS JavaScript (React.js).
+- Backend: ASP.NET Core API.
+- Database: PostgreSQL.
+- Database Deployment: Amazon Web Services (AWS).
+- Version Control: Git.
+- IDE and Text Editors: Visual Studio 2022, Visual Studio Code, Rider 2023.1.3.

+### Why Flight Ticket Booking?
+Flight Ticket Booking project offers a modern solution for users to purchase flight tickets quickly.
+The application's user-friendly interface, robust backend infrastructure, and scalability advantages provided by AWS make it a preferred choice.
+Moreover, with its API support, the project can be easily integrated into external applications.

 ## Table of Contents
 1. [Project Overview](#project-overview)